 If I had frequent power cuts, or my electric usage was large, I would be tempted to add a 13.5kWh Powerwall which gives power cut protection, maximises self consumption of the solar energy and lets you off-peak charge.
 It also allows access to the Tesla Energy Plan which gives 8p or 11p flat rate with no standing charge.
 I just don’t use enough electricity over the year to justify adding a battery.

 Adding solar has encouraged me to improve the other elements of the house too.
-I think it’s important to remember solar PV and battery storage is not the only thing you can do to improve your property and go more green.
+I think it’s important to remember solar PV and battery storage is not the only thing you can do to make your property more energy efficient.
 Adding insulation, draft excluders, LED light bulbs, caulking windows etc. are all practical ways to reduce your energy bill too.

 Overall I am really pleased with the system.
 Aside from the inverter clicking quietly for less than a minute in the garage when starting up and turning off as it gets dark, you wouldn’t notice it is there.
 The all black panels look great being integrated into the roof line, and it’s great knowing on a nice sunny day your electric bill is getting chipped away as you generate clean energy for the next 24 years (at least)!